Bucket List Worthy: 12 exciting things to do across Texas.

 7. Hike A Famous Trail

-Most states have a wide variety of famous hiking trails, but this is especially true with Texas since the state is so massive.
+Most states have many famous hiking trails, but this is especially true with Texas since the state is so massive.
 The weather in Texas is generally warm, meaning you’ll have plenty of days with perfect hiking weather.
 Texas has several famous hiking areas, including Big Bend National Park, the picturesque Mckittrick Canyon in the Guadalupe Mountains National Park, Enchanted Rock, Gorman Falls, etc. If you’re new to visiting Texas, you must experience one of these great hikes.
-Better yet, check out these 10 Amazing Day Hikes in Texas.

 Texas is a vast state where you can make an entire road trip alone.
 There’s also a wide range of diverse cities that one can visit in Texas.
 Dallas, Houston, Austin, and San Antonio are spread across Texas and offer something for everyone.
 Texas is vast and diverse, and a cross-state road trip is a perfect way to explore Lone Star State.
 If you plan this adventure, check out the 12 Texas Travel Information Centers across Texas.